JaneliaSciComp/SongExplorer/README.md

 `detect_parameters` that specifies the hyperparameters, a function called `detect_labels` which returns the strings used to annotate the sounds, and a script which uses those parameters to generate a "detected.csv" given a WAV file.
-Then change the "detect_plugin" variable in your "configuration.pysh" file to point to the full path of this python file, without the ".py" extension.
+Then change the "detect_plugin" variable in your "configuration.py" file to point to the full path of this python file, without the ".py" extension.
 See the minimal example in "src/detect-plugin.py" for a template, a pared down version of which is as follows: